 The current Patrol Reserve Deputy Team is a group of outstanding individuals that has set a high standard for professionalism and respect.
 Any new recruit must be able to measure up to these standards.
 These current members consist of both individuals striving for a career in law enforcement and those already dedicated to a different career but want to help when they can.
 They are recognized by the community and are very appreciated by the Sheriff and the patrol division.

-Those interested in applying for the Reserve Patrol Deputy Program should fill out an employment application and drop it off at the Sheriff's Office.
+Those interested in applying for the Reserve Patrol Deputy Program should fill out a pre-employment application and deliver it to the Sheriff's Office via email, fax, or in person.
 Applicants must be legal U.S. citizens, have a current driver's license, cannot have any criminal misdemeanor or felony charges on their record, and be able to obtain an Idaho Concealed Weapons License.
 They must also be 21 years of age or older, and planning on being in the area for at least 3-4 years.
 Other restrictions and conditions apply.
 The initial hiring process and getting accepted into the academy includes a physical agility test, a written test, and oral boards.

 Top Questions Asked About The Reserve Deputy Program